How to Assess Your IAM Environment for Cyber Resiliency

 • Retention Policy: Define and enforce backup retention policies that align with compliance requirements and recovery needs.

 As you improve your IAM system's disaster recovery preparedness, consider how it integrates with your overall organizational DR strategy.
 Ensure that IAM recovery is prioritized appropriately within the broader context of business continuity planning.
 Additionally, consider how IAM risk management and security measures can help prevent disasters from occurring in the first place.
-2. Fault Tolerance and High Availability

 Fault tolerance is the ability of a system to continue operating correctly in the presence of hardware or software failures, often through redundant components.
 High availability ensures that systems remain operational and accessible for extended periods.
 These aspects are essential for any cyber resilience strategy.